Bitcoin Halving Countdown 2024 - Everything You Need to Know

 Historical data suggests that Bitcoin halving significantly impacts Bitcoin's price.
 Here's how:

-The last halving event cycle started with an accumulation phase that ranged from the bear market low of about $3,300 to just below $14,000.
-This phase was followed by a spike towards the upside that brought BTC to over $69,000.
-However, as mentioned, BTC did encounter one major pullback during the bull phase.
-Lastly, the largest cryptocurrency by market cap entered a bear market, with its price dropping over 77%.
+The last halving cycle began with Bitcoin rising from a bear market low around $3,300 to just below $14,000.
+This accumulation phase was succeeded by a sharp increase, propelling BTC to over $69,000.
+However, it also encountered a significant pullback during the bull phase, followed by a transition into a bear market with a substantial drop of over 77% in price.

 Bitcoin Halving Chart on a Logarithmic Scale